Scale Insects on Bird of Paradise — Brown Bumps on the Stems and Petioles

 Blend a neem oil spray (2 teaspoons per quart, with a dish-soap emulsifier to help it cling) and work it directly down into each petiole channel with a squeeze bottle or fine mister — a broad overhead spray tends to run off the channel's sides rather than settle where crawlers actually hide on this plant.

 Clean honeydew from leaf surfaces with a damp cloth to prevent sooty mold expansion.
-The mold itself does not harm the plant, but it blocks light.
+The mold itself does not harm the plant directly, but it blocks light from reaching the leaf surface and looks unsightly.

 Prevention